ROCm/HIP/docs/how-to/hip_porting_guide.rst

 ===================

 ROCm provides libraries to ease porting of code relying on CUDA libraries.
 Most CUDA libraries have a corresponding HIP library.
+For more information, see :ref:`<hipify:reference/supported_apis>`, or :ref:`<rocm:reference/api-libraries>`.

 There are two flavours of libraries provided by ROCm, ones prefixed with ``hip`` and ones prefixed with ``roc``.
 While both are written using HIP, in general